OpenFn/docs/README.md

   return new Date(dataValue("payment_date")(state)).toISOString()
 })
 ```

-# History
+# Inbox
+Your inbox contains the history of all messages that have passed in to your project, which may or may not have triggered a specific job.

+### Messages
-Messages are stored payloads or messages that were sent via HTTP post to your inbox.
+Messages are stored payloads or data that were sent via HTTP post to your inbox.
 They can be viewed in formatted JSON, edited, or manually processed (if they did not match a filter when they were originally delivered.)

-To edit a receipt, click the "pencil and paper" icon next to that receipt.
+To edit a message, click the "pencil and paper" icon next to that receipt.
 Be careful, as no original copy will be persisted.

-(TODO: We'd like to save the original *and* the copy.)
-Once a receipt is edited, it may be re-submitted manually from the receipt or from the original submission.
+# Activity
+Monitoring your activity is important. **WHY??**

 ### Submissions
 Submissions are attempts made on a destination system by running a receipt through a Job Description.

 Submissions can be viewed and re-processed.
 Each submission has a `success`, `started_at`, `finsihed_at`, `job_description_id`, and `receipt_id` attribute.
 Started at and finished at are the timestamps when the submission began and ended.
 Note that some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.